godatadriven/academy-dbt-learn-codespaces/README.md

-# dbt Training with Jaffle Data
+# dbt Training
-Welcome to the dbt training session!
+Welcome to dbt training!
+This repository contains two projects:
-In this training, the Jaffle data will be used to explore and understand the fundamentals of dbt.
-By the end of this session, participants will have a strong grasp of how to utilize dbt to transform and manage data effectively.
+- the Jaffle data to explore and understand the fundamentals of dbt
+- the Shipments data to explore data modeling concepts in real world setting

 ## Overview
 This training session is designed to provide a comprehensive understanding of dbt, covering its core concepts and functionalities.
-Participants will learn how to use dbt to build and maintain data models, perform data transformations, and ensure data quality through rigorous testing and documentation.
+You will learn how to use dbt to build and maintain data models, perform data transformations, and ensure data quality through rigorous testing and documentation.